voxel51/fiftyone/docs/source/integrations/lightning_flash.rst

     .. tab:: Image semantic segmentation

-        This example trains a Flash semantic segmentation model on a FiftyOne dataset with |Segmentation| ground truth labels.
+        This example trains a Flash semantic segmentation task on a FiftyOne dataset with |Segmentation| ground truth labels.

         .. code-block:: python
             :linenos:

-            import itertools
+            from itertools import chain

             import fiftyone as fo
             import fiftyone.zoo as foz